-In 2003 the Federal Office of the Gene Technology Regulator approvedGM canola for cultivation in Australia.
-It concluded that GM modified canola varieties produced by Bayer and by Monsanto, posed no greater risk to human health or the environment than conventionally bred strains.
-However, most State governments imposed a moratorium on GM crops pending further investigation.
+In 2003 the Federal Office of the Gene Technology Regulator approved GM canola for cultivation in Australia.
+It concluded that GM modified canola varieties produced by Bayer and by Monsanto posed no greater risk to human health or the environment than conventionally bred strains.
+However, despite the Federal approval, most State governments imposed a moratorium on GM crops pending further investigation.

 In 2003, the NSW Government enacted the Gene Technology (GM Crop Moratorium) Act 2003 imposing a moratorium on the cultivation of certain GM crops.
-In 2004, the Victorian Government issued an order declaring a four-year moratorium in Victoria on the commercial scale planting of GM canola.
+In 2004, the Victorian Government issued an order declaring a four-year moratorium in Victoria on the commercial-scale planting of GM canola.
 All other states except Queensland and Northern Territory already had bans in place.